Extended momentum-dependent interaction for transport models and neutron stars: The properties of cold nuclear matter

-From Fig.~\ref{fig:mtauPNM}(a), it can be seen that $m_{n}^{\ast}$ exhibits a peak behavior at low densities for D017, D02, D02r, and Dm02, and the peak is most distinct for D017 and least evident for Dm02.
-In contrast, $m_{n}^{\ast}$ is continuously decreasing for SLy4, SkSP.1 and M3Y-P7.
-For D017, D02, D02r, Dm02, and M3Y-P7, $m_{n}^{\ast}$ and $m_{p}^{\ast}$ will eventually approach to the bare mass when density becomes sufficiently large, since they are obtained from finite-range interactions.
-It is seen that $m_{n}^{\ast}$ for D017 and Dm02 begin to increase when $\rho \gtrsim 4\rho_0$.
-From Fig.~\ref{fig:mtauPNM}(a), a common peak behavior of $m_{n}^{\ast}$ is observed below approximately $0.5\rho_0$ for different chiral EFT interactions, although their predictions differ significantly with increasing density.
-Note that all the chiral EFT interactions predict an increasing $m_{n}^{\ast}$ at larger densities, due to the contributions from three-nucleon interactions~\cite{Alp:2025wjn}.
-From Fig.~\ref{fig:mtauPNM}(b), it can be observed that $m_{p}^{\ast}$ exhibits a distinct peak behavior at low densities for Dm02 and SkSP.1.
-Compared to SLy4, the peak behavior for SkSP.1 arises from the momentum-dependent DD term, whose contribution also leads to a rapid decrease in $m_{p}^{\ast}$ with increasing density.
+From Fig.~\ref{fig:mtauPNM}(a), it can be seen that $m_{\mathrm{n}}^{\ast}$ exhibits a peak behavior at low densities for D017, D02, D02r, and Dm02, and the peak is most distinct for D017 and least evident for Dm02.
+In contrast, $m_{\mathrm{n}}^{\ast}$ is continuously decreasing for SLy4, SkSP.1 and M3Y-P7.
+For D017, D02, D02r, Dm02, and M3Y-P7, $m_{\mathrm{n}}^{\ast}$ and $m_{\mathrm{p}}^{\ast}$ will eventually approach to the bare mass in the limit of nucleon density approaching infinity, since they are obtained from finite-range interactions.
+It is seen that $m_{\mathrm{n}}^{\ast}$ for D017 and Dm02 begin to increase when $\rho \gtrsim 4\rho_0$.
+From Fig.~\ref{fig:mtauPNM}(a), a common peak behavior of $m_{\mathrm{n}}^{\ast}$ is observed below approximately $0.5\rho_0$ for different chiral EFT interactions, although their predictions differ significantly with increasing density.
+Note that all the chiral EFT interactions predict an increasing $m_{\mathrm{n}}^{\ast}$ at larger densities, due to the contributions from three-nucleon interactions~\cite{Alp:2025wjn}.
+From Fig.~\ref{fig:mtauPNM}(b), it can be observed that $m_{\mathrm{p}}^{\ast}$ exhibits a distinct peak behavior at low densities for Dm02 and SkSP.1.
+Compared to SLy4, the peak behavior for SkSP.1 arises from the momentum-dependent DD term, whose contribution also leads to a rapid decrease in $m_{\mathrm{p}}^{\ast}$ with increasing density.

 In Fig.~\ref{fig:Usym2}, we show the second-order symmetry potential $U_{\mathrm{sym},2}$ as a function of nucleon momentum, obtained with the six MDI3Y interactions.
 The momentum dependence of $U_{\mathrm{sym},2}$ is determined by the $C_i$ parameters as shown in Eq.~(\ref{eq:Usym2}), which have already been obtained in Sec.~\ref{sec:fitting} by fitting $U_0$ to the empirical nucleon optical potential, and all the $U_{\mathrm{sym},2}$ exhibit the same momentum dependence.
 Furthermore, the value of $U_{\mathrm{sym},2}(\rho_0,p_{F_0})$ can be obtained through the single-nucleon potential decomposition of $L$~\cite{Chen:2011ag}: